 Clinks is the infrastructure organisation supporting voluntary organisations in the criminal justice system in England and Wales.
 Our aim is to ensure that organisations and the people they support are informed and engaged in order to transform lives and communities.

-Clinks has an unrivalled reach through our extensive network of 11,000 voluntary sector contacts and its stakeholders.
-This includes over 2,000 voluntary sector organisations and 700 practitioners and organisations working in the arts.
+Clinks has an unrivalled reach through our extensive network of over 15,000 voluntary sector contacts and stakeholders - through our weekly Light Lunch e-bulletin and our social media activity.
+Our database includes over 2,000 voluntary sector organisations and 900 practitioners and organisations working in the arts.
 We have established and trusted relationships within the voluntary sector and regular contact and influence with senior decision and policy makers in successive governments.

 In order to realise our vision, Clinks supports, promotes and represents the voluntary sector to ensure it can provide the services people need.